15 Ways to Save Time on Social Media Management

 Ultimately, this will bring so much more engagement.
 If you’re not putting your brand voice into every post, sure, you’ll save time in the short term, but there’s very little point in participating on social media at all.

 That’s easily the biggest mistake that most businesses make.

 Social media days are a social media manager’s dream.

 Fill in your calendar with all of the relevant social media holidays and you will already have filled a sizable chunk of your content plan.

 Each month there are several days, some fun, some serious, and all of them are designed to encourage engagement or awareness.

 Take some time to pre-populate your social media plan with these dates and you will be surprised how much time you save when it comes to writing your posts.
 Once again, preparation for the win!

-To help you, we’ve put together a calendar of key dates for 2020.
+To help you, we’ve put together a calendar of dates for 2021.

 Although you’re marketing a business on social media you’ll benefit from showing the informal side of your company.
 Are you doing an away day?
 Do you have an office gerbil?